CANADA STOCKS-TSX rises on China data, Suncor earnings

 TORONTO, May 1 Canadian stocks were on track for their fifth straight gain on Tuesday as resource firms rose on better manufacturing data from China and the United States and solid earnings from oil industry heavyweight Suncor Energy .

-Worries about global growth eased on Tuesday after data showed manufacturing activity in China and the United States rose in April, easing concerns the world's largest economies had lost momentum.
+Worries about global growth eased on Tuesday after data showed manufacturing activity in China and the United States rose in April, signaling that the world's largest economies may be recovering from a first-quarter lull.

 The pace of manufacturing growth in Canada also advanced at its strongest rate of the year in April as business conditions improved for a third straight month, data showed on Tuesday.